Estimate Time5 min

 There are federal programs besides standard payment plans that may make it easier to afford your payments.
 These include:

-• The Saving on a Valuable Education (SAVE) plan is a new income-driven repayment plan that will lower monthly loan payments, forgive loan balances after 10 years of payments, prevent loan balances from growing due to unpaid interest, and in some cases even eliminate payments for those who qualify.
-You can sign up for this plan now here.
-(If you already signed up for the REPAYE plan that was announced earlier this year, you’ll be automatically signed up for SAVE.)
+• The Saving on a Valuable Education (SAVE) plan, the newest income-driven repayment plan that could lower monthly loan payments, forgive loan balances after 10 years of payments for borrowers who took out $12,000 or less, prevent loan balances from growing due to unpaid interest, and in some cases even eliminate payments for those who qualify.
+You can sign up for this plan now.
+(If you already signed up for the REPAYE [Revised Pay As You Earn] plan, you were automatically signed up for SAVE.)
+In October 2024, a federal court issued an injunction preventing the US Department of Education from implementing parts of the SAVE Plan and other IDR plans.
+This includes SAVE's monthly payment formula and eventual loan forgiveness.
+Those on the SAVE plan (about 8 million borrowers) are in interest-free forbearance for at least 6 months, which began in October 2024.4

-• The graduated repayment plan starts with lower payments that then increase every 2 years.
+• The graduated repayment plan that starts with lower payments that then increase every 2 years.

 Your state may also offer a repayment or even a forgiveness program, and you may be able to take advantage of them and federal programs at the same time.
 Contact your state's higher education agency to learn more.